2025

 Warwick Vincent

-Warwick Vincent is a professor of biology and Canada Research Chair in biology at the Université Laval. where he studies polar aquatic food webs.
+Warwick Vincent is a professor of biology and Canada Research Chair in biology at the Université Laval, where he studies polar aquatic food webs.

 2015